As long as COVID-19 remains part of our lives, we are going to have to re-consider what we do when we have flu-like symptoms.

-1. Go home or stay in your dorm room if you are sick.
-If you have to stay on campus, do not leave your room until your fever has resolved for at least 24 hours without the use of fever reducing medications.
-Ask your RHD about getting food delivered to your room.
-If you must leave your room, like to go to the bathroom, wear a mask.
-These will be available through your RHD as well.
+1. Go home or stay in your residence hall room if you are sick.
+If you become ill while in Cortland, do not leave your residence (except to seek medical care) until you have spoken with a triage nurse at Student Health Services.
+If you reside in a dormitory, ask your RHD about getting food delivered to your room.
+If you must leave your room, like to go to the bathroom, wear a mask and sanitize any common areas you must utilize.

 2. Keep your hands clean.
 Wash frequently with soap and water, or use alcohol based hand sanitizer.
 Hands are the main mode of transmission of these viruses, so keeping them clean is critical to preventing the spread of the illness.
 Do not touch your face, especially your eyes, nose and mouth.
 These are points of entry (end exit) for the virus.
 Cover your coughs and sneezes, either with a tissue or your sleeve.
 If you use a tissue, throw it away and wash your hands immediately.